 - As part of a dental implant system to replace missing teeth

-The technology used to create dental crowns has improved by leaps and bounds in the last years, and we have multiple options to create the dental crowns that will provide the best support for your teeth as well as the best aesthetics.
+The technology used to create dental crowns has improved by leaps and bounds in the last years.
+We have multiple options to create the dental crowns that will provide the best support for your teeth as well as the best aesthetics.
 We are proud to offer tooth-colored crowns that contain no metal and look nearly identical to natural teeth.

-Dr. Narra will discuss your options with you and help you choose the right dental crown to protect your tooth or teeth.
+Our dentists will discuss your options and help you choose the right dental crown to protect your tooth or teeth.

 Dental bridges help to “fill in the gaps” left by missing teeth with artificial teeth that look exactly like the real thing.
 Unlike partials or dentures, dental bridges are designed to remain in place permanently.
 With good care and hygiene habits, your dental bridge may last a lifetime.